mattmc3/mattmc3.github.io/content/posts/2024-07-01-better-shell-aliases-in-git.md

 ## My solution

+There are a couple different solutions here.
+First, instead of git aliases, you could simply switch to regular shell aliases (or functions).
+This is a perfectly acceptable option, and there are [already discussions](https://www.reddit.com/r/git/comments/9drimq/aliases_git_or_bash/) you can find on that topic.

-My solution has been to simply create an external shell script and change my gitconfig to call out to it for shell aliases.
+However, my solution was to improve my existing git aliases by simply creating an external shell script and changing my gitconfig aliases to call it.
+That way, I retain my muscle memory, but move the existing code to someplace more appropriate.

 That script needs to be in the shell's `$PATH` for git to find it.
 With this script I can do more complicated actions without feeling like I have to cram everything into one line.
-And, it's easy to see what's in that script and read all the code.
+And, it's easy to see what's in that script, understand what is being done, and evolve and test all the code.
 This script file can be written as a POSIX script, Bash, Zsh, Fish, Dash, Oil, Nushell, Xonsh - whatever you want.
 And, you don't have to convert your git aliases wholesale - you can start just with the ones that reach a certain complexity.
 Though I do find it easier to have most of my git subcommand handlers in one place.

 ### Preparing to use your script